GitBrincie212/BBF_OLD/README.md

-# Beyond Brainfuck / ABF
+# Beyond Brainfuck / BBF

 **Brainfuck** Was First Made By Urban Müller With the Goal of Making a Small Compiler For AmigaOS.
 The Language Turned Out to Become Famous Even tho It Had a Very Difficult Syntax Closely Resembling to